First Aid: Broken Bones

 - Keep the injured limb in the position you find it.

-- Place a simple splint, if you have one, on the broken area.
-A splint holds the bone still and protects it until the child is seen by the doctor.
-To make a temporary splint, you can use a small board, cardboard, or folded up newspapers and wrap it with an elastic bandage or tape.
+- Put a simple splint on the broken area if you have one.
+A splint holds the bone still.
+This protects it until the child is seen by the doctor.
+To make a splint, you can use a small board, cardboard, or folded up newspapers.
+Wrap it with an elastic bandage or tape.

-- Get medical care and don't allow your child to eat or drink in case surgery is required.
+- Don't let your child eat or drink in case they need surgery.

 - You suspect a serious injury to the head, neck, or back.